 Just like anything else in today’s world everything is done online.
 That means that the employer can filter out the resumes that actually make it through.
 There is a way to make sure your resume makes it to HR’s inbox.
 Keywords and phrases that you can find right in the job description.

-My suggestion is to have your base resume and then for each job you want to submit your resume to tweak it to make sure you have the right words or phrases in there based on the job description.
-Then save it as with the company and job description so you know what resume you submitted to each job.
+My suggestion is to have your base resume and then for each job you want to submit your resume tweak it to make sure you have the right words or phrases in there based on the job description.
+Then save it with the company and job description so you know what resume you submitted to each job.
+The best tool that I use for my resume to make sure there are no grammatical errors is Grammarly.
+This tool is an absolute lifesaver when it comes to writing your resume and cover letters.

 Again this is where the job description comes in handy.
 Be sure the words you are using relate directly to the job description.
 It should be one page divided into three or four paragraphs.